 Cockburn Area Air Monitoring Plan

-The Department of Water and Environmental Regulation (DWER) continues to respond to complaints relating to dust and odours impacting the suburbs of Munster, Beeliar and Yangebup in the City of Cockburn.
+In 2019 we responded to complaints relating to dust and odours impacting the suburbs of Munster, Beeliar and Yangebup in the City of Cockburn.

-To further investigate, we ran the Cockburn Area Air Monitoring Plan from February to mid-May this year.
-The aim of this Plan was to help us identify where dust and odours are coming from, contributing weather conditions, who is being impacted and to what extent.
 The results from the dust and odour programs will be published as soon as possible later this year.
-The four Programs below were carried out under this Plan.
+The four programs below were carried out under this plan.

 Community Odour and Dust Monitoring Program

-The department is now analysing and interpreting this data.
+We are now analysing and interpreting this data.

 The program will help us build a picture of the current state of odour and dust in the area – assisting us to identify impacts, possible sources and the role local weather conditions are playing.

-DWER Odour Patrol Program
+Odour Patrol Program

 Odour patrol officers were, on numerous occasions, able to correlate their findings with reports from the Community Odour and Dust Monitoring Program’s volunteers.